Last Updated on June 3, 2024 by Soumya

 Here are a few quick things to note before you get ready to explore.

-• Most places on this list are free to access with the Istanbul Museum Pass.
-So, I highly recommend getting yours here.
+- Most places on this list are free to access with the Istanbul Museum Pass.

 Topkapi Palace & Harem

-One of the best things to see in Istanbul in 3 days is the majestic Topkapi Palace & Harem.
-Built in the 1460s, the Topkapi Palace functioned as the royal residence of Ottoman sultans for 400+ years.
+One of the best things to see in Istanbul in three days is the majestic Topkapi Palace and Harem.
+Built in the 1460s, the palace functioned as the royal residence of Ottoman sultans for 400+ years.

 The Harem (where the Sultan’s family resided) of Topkapi Palace is one of the prettiest things to see in Istanbul.
 Filled with gorgeous blue tiled walls, marble fountains, and gilded bronze railings, the Harem is definitely one of Istanbul’s top Instagram spots.
 Even though it requires a separate ticket (included in the Istanbul Museum Pass), the Harem is absolutely worth visiting.

-There are several other things to see at Topkapi Palace – multiple courts, an Imperial Treasury, a library, and pretty gardens.
-Remember that the palace is closed on Tuesdays.
+There are several other things to see at Topkapi Palace, including multiple courts, an Imperial Treasury, a library, and pretty gardens.
+However, the palace is closed on Tuesdays.

 Hagia Irene